What if Home Depot had A dressing room?

-This is the essence of customer service, an invitation for the customer to become acquainted with your products.
+The essence of customer service is an invitation for the customer to become acquainted with your products.
 When you get the item in someone’s hands or on their body, they are more likely to bond with the item.

-These are by no means all the tips for making the fitting room payoff but are necessary tips if you want to move average check, conversion rates, and margins higher.
+These are by no means all the tips for making the dressing room payoff in your retail sales, but are necessary tips if you want to move average check, conversion rates, and margins higher.